Ops-Team-Leverege/Mustard/replit.md

-# BD Transcript Analyzer
+# PitCrew Customer Transcript Analyzer

 ## Overview

-BD Transcript Analyzer is a SaaS application for analyzing Business Development call transcripts using AI.
+PitCrew Customer Transcript Analyzer is a SaaS application for analyzing Business Development call transcripts using AI.
 The application extracts product insights and customer Q&A pairs from transcripts, organizing them into searchable, categorized tables.
 Built with a modern tech stack, it features AI-powered analysis via OpenAI's GPT-5, real-time categorization, and a polished dark-mode-first interface.

 ## User Preferences